Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/teradata.md

 Each stream will be output into its own table in Teradata.
 Each table will contain 3 columns:

-- `_airbyte_ab_id`: a unique uuid assigned by Hero Pixel to each event that is processed.
+- `_airbyte_ab_id`: a unique uuid assigned by HeroPixelto each event that is processed.
 This is the primary index column.
 The column type in Teradata is `VARCHAR(256)`.
 - `_airbyte_emitted_at`: a timestamp representing when the event was pulled from the data source.
 The column type in Teradata is `TIMESTAMP(6)`.
 - `_airbyte_data`: a json blob representing with the event data.
 The column type in Teradata is `JSON`.